 Answer: For trials involving gang members with connections from the outside, you can request protection from the court.

 The judge may arrange to sequester a jury, but this is costly and inconvenient for you and the court.
 Otherwise, from a juror’s experience, their jury was assigned reserved parking spots in a nearby garage.
-Every afternoon when they left the courthouse, they were escorted by Deputy Sheriffs to their cars.

 They were each assigned an officer who followed them home and was stationed outside their residences every night until the trial ended.

-After the lawyers give their closing speeches, the jury is led into a meeting room to discuss the case.
-A foreman is designated to take notes and lead the discussion.
+After the lawyers give their closing arguments, the jury is led into a meeting room to discuss the case.
+In the jury room, jurors will meet to discuss the case privately, review evidence, and work towards a unanimous decision.

 You can refer to the information presented in court, and only that.
 You are not allowed to use the internet or outside sources to help you form your judgment.